waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Evaluated low-usage agents.
 Deleted `battle_strategist_agent`.
 Others need decisive re-evaluation: `item_finder_agent`, `pokedex_completer_agent`, `team_builder_agent`, `leveling_training_advisor_agent`, `financial_planner_agent`.
 Improve, use, or delete.
     *   `NPC_interaction_planner_agent` defined.
 Consider creating `run_code` script for Repel effectiveness later.
     *   Test `npc_interaction_planner_agent` on Cool Trainer M (5,4).
-    *   **Resolve `direct_pathing_agent` Status:** Verify if this agent was deleted, never properly defined, or if I'm confusing it with the A* `run_code` script.
-If it doesn't exist, remove notes about it.
-If it does, analyze and decide on its future (fix/delete).
+    *   **Resolve `direct_pathing_agent` Status (CRITICAL):** Verify if this agent was deleted, never properly defined, or if I'm confusing it with the A* `run_code` script.
+My notes refer to this agent and its issues (Pikachu on target, turn+move logic), but it's not currently listed among my 10 defined agents.
+At the next Pokémon Center: investigate this thoroughly.
+If it doesn't exist or was a misremembered name for the A* script, remove these notes.
+If it *was* a distinct agent that got deleted or was faulty, document this clearly.
     *   **Address 'New Agent Ideas':** Make decisions on defining (requires deletion of existing agent) or discarding these ideas.
 *   **Financial Planning:**
     *   Current funds: ¥156.
 Potions cost ¥200.
 Need at least ¥44 more for one Potion.